matrus2/broken-link-checker/README.md

 Crawl page to seek broken links.
-It still require some improvements, but may be use as well in this shape.
+It still requires some improvements, but may be used in this shape.

 ```
 Usage: